A peek into the beautiful low poly level design, a sketch of the game’s intro, and more.

 Video

-A both technical and story peek this time: I am demonstrating the use of additive loading of my scenes, and you can see parts of the intro scene (the sketch version).
+Both a technical peek and a story peek this time: I am demonstrating the use of additive loading of the scenes in the game engine, and I use parts of the intro scene (the sketch version) to show this functionality off.

 Low poly level design

-Here is a screenshot of work-in-progress on a city themed level:
+Here is a screenshot of the work-in-progress on one of the city themed levels:

 I am working with a few different artists currently.
 This design is from Syoma.
 He really nails the diorama vibe combined with the low poly techniques I want to use.